 ResistanceGA searches for the best combination of transformation function, magnitude, and shape parameter.
 It provides a framework for optimising resistance surfaces from an environmental raster surface without any prior assumptions about the contribution of those surfaces on the resistance (Peterman, 2018) and therefore, provides an unbiased representation of the resistance surface based on the genetic data.

 Five different environmental variables selected for the landscape genetic analysis were used to optimise the resistance surface maps.
-Linearised pairwise Fst genetic distance was used as the response parameter.
-The cost distance calculated from the transformed resistance surfaces is used as a predictor to find the best model that explains the genetic distance.
-A linear mixed-effects model with a maximum likelihood population effect (MLPE) is fitted to the data (Clarke et al., 2002; Fukuda et al., 2022).
-We optimised single surfaces of environmental variables and used log-likelihood as the objective function for the MLPE model.
+Linearised pairwise Fst genetic distance between sampling locations was used as the response parameter.
+The cost distance calculated from the transformed resistance surfaces was used as a predictor to find the best model that explains the genetic distance.
+A linear mixed-effects model with a maximum likelihood population effect (MLPE) was fitted to the data (Clarke et al., 2002; Fukuda et al., 2022).
+We optimised single surfaces of environmental variables and used the log-likelihood as the objective function for the MLPE model.
 Four replicates of 1000 iterations each were run with the optimisation set to stop after 50 generations of no improvement.
 We set the maximum allowable resistance value to be 100 during the optimisation process for easier rescaling and comparison of the resistance values of different environmental variables.

-Isolation by resistance
+Isolation-by-resistance

 Each replicate of the resistance surface obtained via the optimisation process was tested using the circuit distance matrix obtained from those resistance surfaces.
-There are different methods available for assessing the correlation between the genetic distance matrix and the circuit distance obtained from the resistance surfaces of each environmental variable (Saarman et al., 2018).
-Partial Mantel tests are standard in landscape genetics for testing the association of resistance surfaces to genetic differentiation (Manel et al., 2003).
-The partial Mantel test assesses the correlation between two different distance matrices conditioned on a third matrix (Oksanen et al., 2013).
 We used the partial Mantel test to assess the correlation between the genetic distance matrix and the pairwise circuit distance matrix accounting for the geographical distance matrix.
 Partial mantel has been dominant in landscape genetics analysis but are high in type I error rates with spurious correlations (Cushman & Landguth, 2010).
 Therefore, we used mixed matrix regression with randomization (MMRR) as a confirmatory test.

 The MMRR was performed using the lgMMRR function in the PopGenReport package based on Wang's, (2013) method.
 MMRR also gives us the effect of the resistance surface on the genetic differentiation accounting for the geographic distances.
 To avoid spurious correlations, we took a conservative approach, and the resistance surfaces were deemed significantly associated with the genetic distance only if both the partial mantel and MMRR tests were statistically significant (De Castro et al., 2016; Saarman et al., 2018).
 Significance for both the partial mantel and MMRR were assessed based on 10,000 permutations.